-- 1. Type disk in the taskbar search box, and then select Disk Cleanup. - 2.
+- 1. Select the Search icon (select products only) from the taskbar, type disk, and then select Disk Cleanup. - 2.
 Follow the on-screen instructions.

 Using HP 3D DriveGuard (select products only)

 HP 3D DriveGuard protects a hard drive by parking the drive and halting data requests under some conditions.